marquettelearningcenter/website/content/board-of-directors/_index.md

       years.
 Her and her husband, Brodie, are raising their children on a farm south of Marquette.
 She has been with the Marquette Learning Center since they opened in January of 2019.
-  - name: Mari Loder
-    active: true
-    role: Board Member
-    image: /uploads/mari.jpg
-    bio: " Mari and her husband, Dr. Darrel Loder, moved home to the Smoky Valley in 1995 where they opened Smoky Valley Chiropractic. they have been active in both the Lindsborg and Marquette communities since that time.
-They have raised 4 children in the Smoky Valley schools, and continue to be involved in their communities.
-The Loders make their home northwest of Marquette.
-      Current Community Service and Boards: Marquette Education Foundation Board of Directors, Marquette United Methodist Church Council, Pastor Parish Chairperson at Marquette United Methodist Church, Marquette Daycare Board of Directors, Lindsborg Ad Hoc, Sundstrom Board of Directors, Smoky Valley Development Board of Directors, Smoky Valley Wrestling Club Board of Directors, Move Well, Marathon Chairman - USD 400, Bethany Home Board of Directors.
-Former boards:USD 400 School Board - 12 years, Marquette Wolverine Booster Club, Smoky Valley High School Booster Club, Smoky Valley High School After Prom, Lindsborg Swedish Folk Dancers."
 ---